-This factsheet is about liver cancer
+This factsheet is about hepatocellular carcinoma (liver cancer)

 Types of liver cancer

 Primary liver cancer is when the cancer begins in the liver.
 The two main types are hepatocellular carcinoma (HCC) and cholangiocarcinoma.
 This information is about hepatocellular carcinoma.
 Cholangiocarcinoma is a form of cancer that affects the ducts (or tubes) both inside and outside the liver.
 There are also very rare vascular liver cancers that are not discussed in this leaflet.

 Secondary liver cancer (sometimes called metastatic liver cancer) starts in other organs of the body but then spreads to the liver, usually through the bloodstream.
 This leaflet is about primary liver cancer.

 Most primary liver cancers, about 9 in 10, develop in people who already have an underlying liver condition.
 In some cases, this condition may have led to liver scarring, called liver cirrhosis.
 Liver disease or cirrhosis may be caused by many conditions, including the following: